 The budget is the most important factor to consider when you’re choosing something like Panasonic NI-R36-P Code reel Steam iron over Maytag M1200 Digital SmartFill Iron and Vertical Steamer.

 The cost of the former is almost one 3rd of the latter.
 This is the reason why cheap irons provide you with the advantage of a lower cost.

 - Light in weight:

 Most cheap irons are also lightweight.
 The lightweight of the iron makes it easier to use.

 In case you are searching for a lightweight iron, options like BLACK+DECKER Light ‘N Easy Compact Steam Iron, and Sunbeam Steam Master GCSBSP-201-FFP 1400 Watt Iron will fulfill your requirement quite easily.

 - Easy to use:

-Most of the cheap steam irons do not have a lot of features.
+Most cheap steam irons do not have a lot of features.
 They just have basic features.
-Owing to this very reason, they are pretty easy to use.
+Owing to this very reason, they are pretty easy to use for beginners.

 Cons of Cheap Steam Irons